21st Century Breakthrough in the Workplace - A 4 Day Week?

 Since the Industrial Revolution, there has been one thing that has barely changed for the majority of workers – the routine of 09:00 to 17:00, five days a week.

-The UK’s Trade Union Council (TUC) has called for a four-day maximum working week as part of its report into how changes to the current and future workplace can best benefit workers.
+The UK’s Trade Union Council (TUC) has called for a four-day maximum working week as part of its report into how changes to the current and future work place can best benefit workers.

-The four day week has been trialed by a host of businesses and studied by research institutes.
+The four day week has been trialled by a host of businesses and studied by research institutes.
 They found that work remained up to standard while teamwork and work engagement increased, and stress decreased.
 Additionally, while there was no drop in work quality, there was not an improvement either.

 Advances in robotics and artificial intelligence should allow businesses to share the profits of greater productivity with their staff, by offering them the same level of pay for fewer hours.